boobeh123/backend-phonebook/readME.md

 ## Description
 A back-end Node application that uses the Express framework to return a hardcoded list of phonebook entries.
 Its API accepts GET, DELETE, & POST requests.

-(DEAD-LINK-HEROKU-NOT-FREE-ANYMORE)
+Edit: (New deployment)

-The project is deployed here: https://mysterious-island-88506.herokuapp.com/
+The project is deployed here: https://backend-phonebook-2fqs.onrender.com/

-(DEAD-LINK-HEROKU-NOT-FREE-ANYMORE)
+(Previous deployment, heroku no longer free)

+~~The project is deployed here: https://mysterious-island-88506.herokuapp.com/~~

 ## Demo
 ![demo](pbdemo.gif)